-CHAPTER 13 THE SOCIAL WORKER'S CODE OF ETHICS
+CHAPTER 14 THE SOCIAL WORKER'S CODE OF ETHICS

-Section 13.00 Adoption of the NASW Social Worker's Code of Ethics for Professional Conduct
+Section 14.00 Adoption of the NASW Social Worker's Code of Ethics for Professional Conduct

 Social work students are expected to conduct themselves in all aspects of their school activities in a manner consistent with the Code of Ethics of the National Association of Social Work.
-Students who do not adhere to the Code of Ethics may be reviewed by an academic misconduct hearing panel.
+Students who do not adhere to the Code of Ethics may be asked to attend a professional review meeting.